miztiik/AWS-Demos/How-To/setup-ipsec-rhel/README.md

 ```

 ### From TCPDUMP
 To can also test the IPsec connection using `tcpdump` utility to view the network packets being transfered between the hosts (or networks) and verify that they are encrypted via IPsec.
-The packet should include an AH header and should be shown as ESP packets. **ESP** means it is encrypted.
+The packet should include an AH header and should be shown as ESP packets. **ESP** _(Encapsulated Security Payload)_ means it is encrypted.

+The IKE negotiation takes place on UDP `port 500`.
+IPsec packets show up as  ESP packets.
+When the VPN connection needs to pass through a NAT router, the ESP packets are encapsulated in UDP packets on `port 4500`.

 ```sh
 ~]# tcpdump -n -i eth0 esp or udp port 500 or udp port 4500